kcartlidge/ruthless/README.md

 #### Content

-By using content front matter (as flat YAML metadata) *you can provide any key/value information you like and it will make it's way to the template*, with the exception of the ones above which are built in and hence reserved.
+By using content front matter (as flat YAML metadata) *you can provide any key/value information you like and it will make it's way to the template*.
+See the use of the 'dated' YAML option in a *new* site's layout and how the value is provided on the sample news item content only.

 For example: